UriCW/innohealth-challenge/README.md

 ## Local

 You can deploy the application locally using `docker-compose up`, this should spin up a database and the two components of the application
-It will expose the service on `localhost:3001` and the service on `localhost:3000`
+It will expose the service on `localhost:3001` and the frontend on `localhost:3000`

-You can query the service directly by using `curl localhost:3000/all` and `curl localhost:3000/update`
+You can query the service directly by using `curl localhost:3001/all` and `curl localhost:3001/update` You can use the frontend by browsing to `localhost:3000/`

-## Remote